dana-i2cat/mqnaas/examples/hello-world/README.md

   feature:install mqnaas-examples-helloworld
   ```

-  It will install MQNaaS, because it is a dependency.
+  MQNaaS will be installed, since it is one of the dependencies.

-  After a while, it is possible to check if everything worked if no errors are present in the shell.
+  Once it is done, it is possible to check if everything worked (no errors are present in the shell).
 Moreover, this command:

   ```
   list | grep "Hello World"